madmann91/bvh/README.md

 - [NEW] Only depends on the standard library (parallelization uses a custom thread pool based on `std::thread`).

+## Building

+This library is header-only, and can be added as a CMake subproject by cloning or adding as this repository as submodule, for instance in `<your-project>/contrib/bvh`, and then adding this to `<your-project>/CMakeLists.txt`:

+    add_subdirectory(contrib/bvh)
+    target_link_library(my_project PUBLIC bvh)

+If you want to build the examples, use:

+    mkdir build
+    cd build
+    cmake .. -DCMAKE_BUILD_TYPE=<Debug|Release> -DENABLE_TESTING=ON
+    cmake --build .

 ## Usage

 The library contains two examples that are kept up-to-date with the API: